-STEM Specialist Hannah Lakin and researcher Kate Kastelein will be virtually presenting lessons learned from their work on ACRES, which facilitates STEM facilitation professional development for out-of-school educators nationwide.
-Specifically, their presentation will focus on how to incorporate different artifacts of practice into the process of providing feedback for educators that is inclusive and useful.
+STEM Specialist Hannah Lakin and researcher Kate Kastelein presented lessons learned from their work on ACRES, which facilitates STEM facilitation professional development for out-of-school educators nationwide.
+Specifically, their presentation in association with The Association for Science Teacher Education (ASTE) on September 25, 2024, focused on how to provide inclusive and useful feedback to educators on a variety of different artifacts of practice.
 Let’s unpack that some more.

 What’s an artifact?

-An artifact in this context is something a teacher provides to show how they teach.
+An artifact in this context is something an educator provides to a coach or peers as an example of their practice.
 An artifact could include videos, audio recordings, or documents like lesson plans.
-Artifacts are used to enable someone to evaluate a teacher’s teaching without needing to directly experience it.
-The different types of artifacts, however, can introduce challenges in providing feedback.
+Artifacts are used to enable someone to experience a teacher’s teaching without needing to observe it in real time.
+The different types of artifacts can present both challenges and opportunities in providing feedback

 Feedback Resource Booklet

 As a companion to their presentation, Kate and Hannah are sharing a resource booklet that enables teachers to easily find ways to provide feedback on common artifact types.
-This guide includes both a quick reference chart as well as explainers on different types of video and audio artifacts, lesson plans, and activity brainstorms.
-View the guide here.
+This guide includes both a quick reference chart as well as detailed case examples for video and audio artifacts, lesson plans, and activity brainstorms.